 Even if you’re not on a tight budget, take some time to think about what size wedding you really want.
 Then think about the financials in terms of how much you and your partner want to allocate to catering and how that breaks down per-person.
 From there, you should be able to budget out multiple scenarios with varying guest counts and choose the one you like the most.

 Research, Research, Research

-Whenever wedding planning is concerned, unexpected things will come up, or not everything will go exactly to plan.
-It just a fact and it’s totally okay!
-Some things you’ll be able to rework, some things you might just have to let go.
-But, one way to stay ahead of the game, is to prepare for wedding expenses that aren’t on every wedding budget planning list!
+When it comes to wedding planning, unexpected things will come up.
+It a fact and it’s totally okay.
+Some things you’ll be able to rework, and others you’ll have to let go of.
+One way to stay ahead of the game is to prepare for wedding expenses that aren’t on most wedding budget lists.

-For example, did you know that some hotels will charge you as much as $7 per unit to deliver welcome bags to your guests’ hotel rooms??
-(Yeah, that one caught us by surprise, too!)
-It’s the little things that can really start to add up over time, which is why we’ve created a list of 10 unexpected wedding expenses to keep in mind when creating your budget.
+For example, did you know that some hotels will charge you as much as $7 per unit to deliver welcome bags to your guests’ hotel rooms?
+Yeah, that one catches many couples by surprise, too.
+These little things add up over time, which is why we’ve created a list of unexpected wedding expenses to keep in mind.
 It covers everything from postage to taxes, tips, and fees.
-Trust us, you’ll be so glad you built those into your budget from the very beginning!
+Trust us, you’ll be so glad you built those little things into your budget from the very beginning.

-That’s it!
 With these tips, you should be well on your way to creating the best wedding budget for you and your partner.
-Now, be sure to check out our 12-month wedding planning timeline to help you stay on track with all your wedding planning to-dos!
+We know that wedding planning–budgeting especially–can be stressful, so be sure to check out our ten tips to beat wedding planning stress before you tackle any stressful tasks.